giantswarm/docs/src/content/app-platform/app-bundle/index.md

 ![User installs a bundle once](app-bundle-naming-conflict-step-1.png)

 The flow of actions can be thought of as an unbroken link.
 The continuity of this link is guarantee of delivering end resources.
-Now let's assume user wants to install the same App Bundle, but for the `WC2` cluster this time.
+Now let's assume user wants to install the same app bundle, but for the `WC2` cluster this time.
 He creates App CR in the `WC2` namespace and names it `bundle` as well.
 This is a problem, because globally, the `bundle` app is already installed in the Management Cluster, hence corresponding Chart CR of the name `bundle` already exists.
 Creating another app of the same name results in unique App Operator to re-assign this Chart CR to